• Skip to primary navigation

 What are Fava Beans?

-Fava Beans, also known as broad beans, are a type of legume native to North Africa and Southwest Asia.
+Fava Beans, also known as broad beans, are a type of legume native to North Africa and Southwest Asia - compare fava beans vs chickpeas comparison to see how they differ nutritionally and in use.

 They have a smooth texture and are larger than most beans.